 Naturopathic Doctors (NDs) are doctors in the respective field of naturopathy.
 NDs in Ontario are regulated under the Registered Health Professions Act (RHPA), and have the protected title of Naturopathic Doctor.
 In Ontario, Naturopathic doctors have passed provincial board government-regulated exams to have this distinction and ability to provide care to patients.

 Naturopathic Doctors (NDs) are not medical doctors (MDs).
 Though there are similar areas of education and training that overlap.

 Being a regulated health professional enables Naturopathic Doctors to provide health information, oversee adequate care, and implement natural health safely in consideration of the health risks involved with any treatment.
 These risks include: interaction of pharmaceutical medications with other treatments such as herbal medications, acupuncture, exercise, supplementation, etc.

-It may be of surprise that Naturopathic Doctors in Ontario have training in pharmacology, minor surgery, phlebotomy, biomedical sciences, clinical medicine, anatomy, chemistry, biochemistry, physiology, physical medicine, health psychology, etc. NDs are required to complete continuing education credits to maintain an active and current naturopathic medical scope of practice.
+Naturopathic Doctors in Ontario have training in pharmacology, minor surgery, phlebotomy, biomedical sciences, clinical medicine, anatomy, chemistry, biochemistry, physiology, physical medicine, health psychology, etc. NDs are also required to complete continuing education credits to maintain an active and current naturopathic medical scope of practice.
 This helps to inform the public and distinguish between individuals with formal education and training and those without.